-Preamble: The course on the physical layer Long Term Evolution (LTE) systems is offered as an elective course in continuation with the course on 'WT21 Space Time Wireless Communications".
+The course on the physical layer Long Term Evolution (LTE) systems is offered as an elective course in continuation with the course on 'WT21 Space Time Wireless Communications".
 LTE is a standard for wireless communication of high-speed data for mobile phones and data terminals.
 The goal of LTE was to increase the capacity and speed of wireless data networks using new digital signal processing techniques and modulations that were developed around the turn of the millennium.
 While the first mobile communications standards focused primarily on voice communication, the emphasis now has returned to the provision of systems optimized for data.
 This trend began with the 3rd Generation Wideband Code Division Multiple Access (WCDMA) system designed in the Third Generation Partnership Project (3GPP), and is now reaching fulfilment in its successor, known as LTE.
 LTE is the first cellular communication system optimized from the outset to support packet-switched data services, within which packetised voice communications are just one part.
 The objective of this course is to present the techniques for the design of physical layer LTE systems and determine its performance.

-- 1. Describe the FDD and TDD frame formats of LTE - 2.
-Describe the physical signals and channels of downlink and uplink LTE systems - 3.
-Carry out cell search using synchronization signal in LTE downlink system - 4.
-Determine the downlink and uplink channel frequency response using reference signals - 5.
-Characterize the modulation schemes such as OFDMA and OFDM, SC-FDMA Schemes used in the standard. - Describe the single user and multiuser modulation techniques in LTE downlink and uplink systems - 7.
-Determine the BER performance of LTE downlink and uplink channels - 8.
-Determine the outage probability performance of LTE downlink and uplink channels - 9.
-Characterize the Downlink and Uplink physical layer design in LTE downlink environment.
+CO1.
+Describe the FDD and TDD frame formats, physical signals and channels of downlink and uplink LTE systems.
+Understand CO2.
+Carry out the cell search using synchronization signals in LTE downlink and determine the channel frequency response using reference signals in downlink and uplink of LTE systems.
+Apply CO3.
+Characterize the modulation schemes such as OFDM,OFDMA and SC-FDMA schemes and describe the single user and multi user modulation techniques in LTE downlink and uplink systems.
+Apply CO4.
+Determine the bit error rate and outage probability performances of LTE downlink and uplink channels.
+Apply CO5.
+Characterize the downlink and uplink physical layer design in LTE.
+Apply